Table For One?

 Action at national and local level is how global climate goals are translated into reality.
 The UK Government recently published its climate change action plan – the Clean Growth Strategy.
 Whilst this contains some welcome commitments to building a more climate-friendly farming system, including through protecting and restoring soil health, overall the UK’s policies do not add up to the scale and pace of action needed to meet climate goals.
 Read our blog on the Clean Growth Strategy here.

 Given that UK farming accounts for 10% of our total greenhouse gas emissions, making it the third highest emitting sector after transport and energy, and that the global food system accounts for around a third of all greenhouse gas emissions, it is abundantly clear that we cannot successfully tackle climate change without a revolutionary change to the way we farm.
 To help achieve this, we’re asking the UK Government to prioritise climate friendly farming and commit to zero carbon farming by 2050.
-You can read more about our request here.
+Discover what we have asked the Government to prioritise.

 While you’re here…